 Hence, here the WordPress subdomain comes to the rescue and helps you out from all these problems.

-When you should not consider to create a WordPress Subdomain?
+1. When you should not consider creating a WordPress Subdomain?

 There are certain things for which you should never consider creating a WordPress subdomain.
 For example, Creating a Subdomain for temporary pages such as Landing pages, blogs or pages for promotions is not recommended.
 Because these pages are some part of a website not entirely separated from it.
 You won’t like your SEO efforts for Parent Domain reflect for such pages that are just a part of your website and temporary.